JunoField/RFIDAlarm/README.md

 - **INTRUDER_LOCKOUT_TIME** - Time (milliseconds) that the alarm will refuse arm/disarm attempts after an intruder lockout trigger.
 - **INTRUDER_LOCKOUT_THRESHOLD** - Maximum unsuccessful login attempts before intruder lockout kicks in.

+All buzzer frequencies and durations can also be adjusted - please refer to the "tone()" documentation in order to do so.
+In cases where the "tone(a, b, c)" command is followed by "delay(c)", the duration must be adjusted in both the tone and delay commands.

+## Features
+- MIFARE RFID authentication for arming, disarming, and resetting.
+- Entry/exit delay
+- 4 zones, with the capability for more or fewer if desired.
+- Relay siren output
+- Multi-tone buzzer for audible feedback
+- LCD display for important messages
+- Configurable intruder lockout to prevent brute-forcing of RFID IDs

+## Operation
+### Arming/Disarming
+When "Please scan card" appears, simply scan a card to arm or disarm.
+When arming, the exit delay will occur before the arm is applied.

+### Entry delay
+When a sensor is triggered, the entry delay (beeping which speeds up in the last few seconds) will start.
+During this time, it can be disarmed by scanning a valid card.
+If this is not done, the alarm will be triggered.

+### Alarms
+When the entry delay runs out, a message will appear showing the alarm trigger and the siren will be activated - though the buzzer will be silent.
+Scan a valid card to silence/reset the alarm - this will also disarm the system.

+## Future additions
+- Make the alarm time out so it doesn't go on forever if no card is scanned.
+- Store the card IDs in EEPROM instead of as program constants.
+- Add the functionality to add/remove cards
+- Add the option of only being able to reset the alarm with a designated admin card.
+- Exclude certain zones from E/E delays
+- Record every zone triggered during an alarm - not just the first in the array.
+- Log alarm events to EEPROM, SD, etc.
+- Add some 24/7 active zones for tamper and/or panic buttons.
+-